faisalm1997/aws-dataeng-associate/Section_7_Analytics.md

 ## Athena + Glue - costs and security

 Athena can be used alongside a glue crawler for a unified metadata approach.
+Fine grained access from athena to glue data catalog can be imposed by IAM based database and table level security.
+At best, the user should have a policy which grants access to the database and the glue data catalog in each region.
+The policies in place may restrict access to some CRUD/DDL commands but would need to add/delete what operations are needed.

 ### Athena workgroups